-Launch of code-sharing between American Airlines and Cathay Pacific 'key landmark in oneworld's development'29 de enero de 2003
+Launch of code-sharing between American Airlines and Cathay Pacific 'key landmark in oneworld's development'29 January 2003

 Today's launch of code-sharing between American Airlines and Cathay Pacific Airways is a significant landmark in the development of their oneworld™ global airline alliance, says the grouping's Managing Partner Peter Buecking.